-Ratepayers who are not entitled to another mandatory relief, or who are liable for unoccupied property rates and occupy a property with a rateable value which does not exceed £17,999 outside London or £25,499 in London, will have their bill calculated using the lower small business non-domestic rating multiplier, rather than the national non-domestic multiplier.
+Ratepayers who are not entitled to another mandatory relief, or who are liable for unoccupied property rates and occupy a property with a rateable value which does not exceed £50,999, will have their bill calculated using the lower small business non-domestic rating multiplier, rather than the national non-domestic multiplier.

-In addition, if the sole or main property is shown on the rating list with a rateable value which does not exceed £12,000, the ratepayer will receive a percentage reduction in their rates bill for this property of up to a maximum of 50% for a property with a rateable value of not more than £6,000.
-However, until 31 March 2016 the Government has doubled the usual level of relief.
+In addition, if the sole or main property is shown on the rating list with a rateable value which does not exceed £15,000, the ratepayer will receive a percentage reduction in their rates bill for this property of up to a maximum of 100% for a property with a rateable value of not more than £12,000.

 This percentage reduction (relief) is only available to ratepayers who occupy either:-